Jojodicus/dittrich.pro/README.md

 Normal posts go into [content/](content/) as Markdown files with enhanced syntax, with any images being stored in [static/images/](static/images/).
 For a sample post using all available features, see [first_post.md](content/first_post.md).

+## Tags

+Posts are categorized by tags.
+The ones currently in use and/or planned are:

+- `general`: not fitting into any other category, or, well general content...
+- `pc`: normie stuff and guides about computers
+- `hardware`: everything related to hardware
+- `software`: same, but for software
+- `development`: software, but more nerdy

 ## Local debugging

 To host the website locally for debugging purposes, run: